erdos/stencil/README.md

 - Works with `docx` and `pptx` files
 - Simple value substitution
 - Substituting HTML text for dynamic text formatting
-- Conditional blocks in the template
+- Conditional and repeating blocks in the template
-- Repeating blocks in the template
+- Show/hide rows and columns in tables
-- Dynamically show/hide rows and columns in tables
+- Dynamically replace images in the template

 ## Getting Started with the Library